64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/GettingStarted.md

  - `GetKey(string name) : bool` Returns true if the custom keybind with given name is currently pressed down.
  - `GetKeyDown(string name) : bool` Returns true on initial key press.
  - `GetKeyUp(string name) : bool` Returns true when the key is released.
+ - `GetKeyCode(string name) : string`  Returns the KeyCode corresponding to the keybind with given name.
+ - `GetKeyCode(int id) : string`  Returns the KeyCode corresponding to the keybind with given ID.